 Record these measurements in the appropriate form.

 Place all fish in plastic bags and into ice chests containing wet ice immediately after collection or measurement.
 The maximum holding time on ice is 24 hours.
+See Table FS 1000-10 for additional information on fish preservation and holding time requirements.
 With small fish such as Gambusia, water loss or gain may affect the apparent weight.
 Do not allow the fish to freeze prior to the next processing step.

 Initial Inspection and Sorting: